huongmdang/QuantFinance/FXData/.ipynb_checkpoints/README-checkpoint.md

 - *'Datasets' is the parent folder, of which 3 files above should be placed in.*
 - *'FX-1-Minute-Data' is an unzipped folder containing the FX data.*

-Create '.env' file including the information 'hostname, dbname, uname and pwd' which is reused in various places.
+Create to yourself a file named '.env', including the information 'hostname, dbname, uname and pwd' which is reused in various places and save it to 'Datasets'.

 Run file [import_FX_data.ipynb](https://github.com/huongmdang/QuantFinance/blob/main/FXData/src/import_FX_data.ipynb) **ONCE** to import all data.
 It may take several hours to complete.
 Please be patient!